BMW - Recharge in Nature Project

 Most National Parks are under-served by EV chargers and are at risk of getting left behind as drivers turn increasingly to EV usage.
 This is why BMW’s commitment to install or upgrade EV charging posts across all 15 of the National Parks is so welcome.
 Their support is speeding up the provision of EV chargers in some of our priority locations, helping visitors, local communities and our teams out in the field too.

-As the National Parks make efforts to move towards a lower-carbon society, to promote sustainable UK tourism and to restore and enhance our landscapes, working with partners like BMW is a vital way to progress faster and to promote the role that we all need to play in securing a healthier future for our planet.
+UK National Parks are more than just protected landscapes; they are living, working landscapes where people and nature can thrive together in the face of global challenges.
+As we tackle the climate and biodiversity crises working with partners like BMW is a vital way to progress faster and to promote the role that we all need to play in securing a healthier future for our planet.

 http://www.bmw.co.uk/nationalparks